mawrkus/js-unit-testing-guide/README.md

 ### Name your tests properly

 Tests names should be concise, explicit, descriptive and in correct English.
-Read the output of the spec runner from times to times.
+Read the output of the spec runner and verify that it is understandable!
 Keep in mind that someone else will read it too.
 Tests can be the live documentation of the code.

 **:(**